paulh002/paulh002/README.md

 I love to develop software for raspberry pi using LVGL GUI library.
 In my professional live I work for a large telecom software vendor helping telco's to mananage their telco network.

+My main project is sdrberry a raspberry pi sdr tranceiver, capable to manage SoapySDR SDR devices.
+You can check it out on youtube. https://youtu.be/ycU_IUmV8j4

 73,
 Paul